HumanoidBench: Simulated Humanoid Benchmark for Whole-Body Locomotion and Manipulation: Benchmarking Results

-As discussed in \Cref{sec:benchmark:results}, controlling humanoid robots with dexterous hands is challenging due to their high degrees of freedom and complex dynamics.
-Thus, we investigate the difficulty of RL training with a large action space (i.e. additional $42$-DoFs with two dexterous Shadow Hands) on \texttt{walk} that does not necessarily require to control dexterous hands.
-The results in \Cref{fig:ablation_hands} show that the presence of hands, with their additional joints and actuators, leads to a large decrease in performance compared to training the same task without the dexterous hands.
+\textbf{With Hands vs. Without Hands.}\quad As discussed in \Cref{sec:benchmark:results}, controlling humanoid robots with dexterous hands is challenging due to their high degrees of freedom and complex dynamics.
+Thus, we investigate the difficulty of RL training with a large action space (i.e., additional $42$ dimensions with two dexterous Shadow Hands) on \texttt{walk} that does not necessarily require to control dexterous hands.
+The results in \Cref{fig:ablation_hands} show that the presence of hands, with their additional joints and actuators, leads to a large decrease in performance compared to training the same task without the dexterous hands (see differences in observation and action space in \Cref{tab:robot_spec}).

-We perform an additional experiment to further confirm whether such difficulties stem from the dimensionality of the action space.
-In particular, we benchmark our full robot model, but fix the actuation of the hands, which we set to zero.
-In this way, the action dimensionality is reduced from $61$ in the original model to $19$, but the additional observations and masses induced by the presence of the hands are retained.
-On this experiment, the algorithms only slightly decrease their performance (see \textit{Blocked} in the figure), confirming that most of the performance drop is indeed due to the increased action dimensionality.
-We repeat the same experiment, with similar results, by also removing the hand joints from the observation space (see \textit{Reduced} in the figure).
-We observe similar trends in the more complex \texttt{push} task, which however, also presents substantially different dynamics in the task approach (e.g. pushing with and without hands).
+\textbf{Reduced Action Space.}\quad To verify whether such difficulties stem from the dimensionality of the action space, we benchmark our full robot model, but fix the actuation of the hands ($42$D), which we set to zero.
+In this way, the action dimensionality is reduced from $61$D in the original model to $19$D. Note that the observations and masses induced by the presence of the hands are retained (i.e., observation space remains $151$D). \Cref{fig:ablation_hands} shows that the RL algorithms learn significantly faster in the reduced action space setup than the ones trained with the full action space.
+This confirms that most of the performance drop is indeed due to the increased action dimensionality.

+We observe similar trends in the more complex manipulation task, \texttt{push}, which presents substantially different dynamics in the task approach (e.g., pushing with and without hands).